duckdb/duckdb-web/docs/api/r.md

 ## Basic API Usage

-The standard DuckDB R API implements the [DBI interface](https://CRAN.R-project.org/package=DBI) for R. If you are not familiar with DBI yet, see [here for an introduction](https://solutions.rstudio.com/db/r-packages/DBI/).
+The standard DuckDB R API implements the [DBI interface](https://CRAN.R-project.org/package=DBI) for R. If you are not familiar with DBI yet, see the [Using DBI page](https://solutions.rstudio.com/db/r-packages/DBI/) for an introduction.

 ### Startup & Shutdown